alicelilywang/ft_debut/README.md

 7. Imagine (this will happen very soon in real life!), you’ve been stuck on the problem for a while and have no idea what to do - what your next steps would be?

 I will try to break down the problem into manageable chunks, or view the problem from another perspective by drawing it out or writing pseudocode.
-If I don't understand a particular base concept, I will try to educate myself using online resources such as Stack Overflow.
+If I don't understand a particular base concept, I will try to educate myself using online resources such as StackOverflow.
 If I still do not understand after a considerable amount of time, I will ask someone who has already completed the problem, or has more experience in programming.

 8. How will you ensure that your personal level of motivation remains high on a daily basis to complete at least 1 level per month without the Piscine pressure and strict dead- lines?